 Field Name Description

 Destination Destination IP addresses.

+Gateway (For IPv4 only) Gateway IP address.

+Subnet Mask (For IPv4 only) Subnet Mask.

 Next Hop (For IPv6 only) Identifies the next server in the IPv6 path, if any.

-Gateway Gateway IP address.

-Subnet Mask Subnet Masks.

 Flag Status of the flags.

 Metric Number of hops to reach the default gateway.

 Service Service type.

 Interface WAN/LAN interface.